abichat/correlationtree_analysis/README.md

 ### Simulations

-This folder contains scripts that simulates datasets according to parametric and non parametric schemes.
+This folder contains scripts that simulates datasets according to parametric (P) and non parametric (NP) schemes.

-The parametric simulation mimics the scheme done in Xiao et al. (2018).
-It fits a negative-binomial Dirichlet-multinomial distibution on Wu dataset and generates new differentially abundance datasets.
+The parametric simulation mimics the scheme used in Xiao, Cao, and Chen (2017).
+It fits a negative-binomial Dirichlet-Multinomial (DM) distibution on Wu dataset and generates new differentially abundance datasets.

 The non-parametric simulation uses a real dataset from Brito et al.
 (2016).
 It generates differentially abundant species by applying